LezWatch/lwtv-underscores/readme.md

 * `class-this-year-json.php` - Outputs simplified lists of what happened in a given year.
 * `class-what-happened-json.php` - Outputs data based on what happened in a given year, year-month, or specific day.
 * `class-whats-on-json.php` - What's on TV tonight (or tomorrow).
+* `class-wikidata.php` - Get the status of our data compared with WikiData (used by Gutenberg)

 _Alexa Skills (`/php/rest-api/alexa/`)_